-All students are required to conduct themselves in a manner consistent with the Honor Code.
+All students and residents are required to conduct themselves in a manner consistent with the Honor Code.
 In addition, students may not influence or seek to influence others to engage in behavior inconsistent with the Honor Code.

 Students must abstain from the use of alcohol, tobacco, and illegal substances and from the intentional misuse or abuse of any substance.
 Sexual misconduct; obscene or indecent conduct or expressions; disorderly or disruptive conduct; participation in gambling activities; involvement with pornographic, erotic, indecent, or offensive material; and any other conduct or action inconsistent with the principles of The Church of Jesus Christ of Latter-day Saints and the Honor Code is not permitted.